jayc3-3/EasyPyGame/README.md

 # EasyPyGame
-EasyPyGame is a python library built upon pygame that aims to make game development easier
+EasyPyGame is a python library built upon pygame that aims to make game development in python as easy as possible
 <br/>
 ## Features
 •Easy setup